Gee2424/TypingTrainer/README.md

 # TypingTrainer
-A simple game to help with typing speed
+A simple game to help with typing speed and aim speed